palash-jain-cw/LLMFromScratch/README.md

 # LLMFromScratch
-Training a Large Language Model from Scratch
+This Repository contains the code to create a Large Language Model based on the Decoder only Transformer Architecture from scratch.